PranayjitSingh/DrawGuesser-PACS-/README.md

 6\.
 Open a browser and navigate to http://127.0.0.1:4000

 ## Local Installation ##
-*Note: I used Python 3.9.6 and I suggest making sure pip is upgraded before proceeding*
+*Note: I used Python 3.9.6 and I suggest using a virtual environment for this*
 4\.
 Navigate to repo root folder
 5\. `pip install -r requirements.txt`
 6\. `python app/app.py 127.0.0.1 54321`
-    - Can replace the localhost IP and Port as you need
+&nbsp;&nbsp;&nbsp;&nbsp;- Can replace the localhost IP and Port as you need
 7\.
 Open a browser and navigate to http://127.0.0.1:54321